dosbox-staging/dosbox-staging/website/docs/getting-started/next-steps.md

 [VOGONS](https://www.vogons.org/)

-: An acronym for Very Old Games On New Systems, this forum is an oasis for all retro-hardware and retro-gaming enthusiasts, mainly focusing on PC compatibles and DOSBox-related things.
+: An acronym for **Very Old Games On New Systems**, this forum is an oasis for all retro-hardware and retro-gaming enthusiasts, mainly focusing on PC compatibles and DOSBox-related things.
 The combined knowledge of the community on all things DOS and retro-PC is next to none---try asking any obscure question, and there's a good chance you'll get a very detailed (and correct!) answer within a few hours.